AND THAT'S ANOTHER STORY...

 came home with me to New Jersey in March 2001.
 I had been looking

-day.
-Pat and Albrecht entrusted her to me and our friend grew over the
+some day.
+Pat and Albrecht entrusted her to me and our friend grew

-years.
-Pat has been very supportive and my mentor, for which I am ever
+over the years.
+Pat has been very supportive and my mentor, for which

-the first American Irish Red and White Setter to become a CKC Champion.
+became the first American Irish Red and White Setter to become

-I also finished my two Gordon Setters, who were both AKC Champions.
+a CKC Champion.
+I also finished my two Gordon Setters, who were both

-Rosie could spot Grandpop Albrecht sitting up in the stands.
+AKC Champions.
+Rosie could spot Grandpop Albrecht sitting up in the

 Rosie became the first IRWS to achieve an ARBA - American